Please enable JavaScript to view this site.

 Watchpoint Trace messaging

 Each Performance Monitor Counter (PMC) can assert watchpoints.
 Watchpoints are connected to the Watchpoint Output Signal which can generate Watchpoint Trace messages.
-By default each PMC asserts a watchpoint on overflow and rollover, but you can configure this period via option Watchpoint periodicity.
-In this example we will configure Counter 1 to generate Watchpoint Trace message on each 2^14 occurrence of the selected event.
+Each PMC asserts a watchpoint on overflow and rollover by default, but you can configure this period via option Watchpoint periodicity.
+In this example we will configure Counter 1 to generate a Watchpoint Trace message on each 2^14 occurrence of the selected event.

 1. Open the Options dialog and check the Enabled box.